Project examples - proposals under facilitation

 Featuring up to 226 wind turbines on actively managed exotic pine plantation licence areas in the Toolara, Tuan and Neerdie state forests, it could contribute to Queensland’s target of 50 per cent renewables by 2030.
 With the potential to generate up to 1200 megawatts of electricity at capacity, this would be enough energy to supply one in four Queensland homes.

 The passing of the Forest Wind Farm Development Bill 2020 in August 2020 outlines a pathway for Forest Wind Holdings to obtain tenure to access, occupy, develop and manage the land for the purpose of this project only.
-This complex project continues to advance through the Exclusive Transactions framework.
+This complex project continues to advance through the Exclusive Transactions process.

 The $2.1 billion Dexus Waterfront Brisbane proposal is a unique opportunity to transform Brisbane’s Eagle Street Pier and Waterfront Place precinct into a leading premium business and leisure destination.